When do you need colorectal surgery?

 - Family history of Crohn’s disease

-If you experience any of the discussed symptoms, may sure to plan a consultation with our expert Gastroenterologist Dr. Samrat Jankar.
+If you experience any of the discussed symptoms, may sure to plan a consultation with our expert Gastroenterologist in Pune, Dr. Samrat Jankar.
 He will offer you the best suitable and productive treatment.